BetterMontreal/BetterMontreal.github.io/en/create.md

 To **create** a new activity:

 - Create a **New file** in the <a href="https://github.com/bettermtl/bettermtl.github.io/tree/master/_activities" target="_blank">_activities</a> directory
-- Copy the example post bellow to get a head start, and delete the specific details which you cannot specify at this time, e.g.: `location` or `end_time`
+- Copy the example post bellow to get a head start, you can delete the optional details which you cannot specify at this time, for example if you don't know the `location` of the event yet
 - Ensure the file name has the `.md` ending
 - **Commit changes** to save.
 In a few moments you'll see it live on [bettermtl.com](http://bettermtl.com)

 ## Example activity
-Copy/paste to your new activity

 {% highlight markdown %}
 ---
 ref: "reactjs-talk"